 The age a child can decide custody in Colorado is determined by a judge ruling in your custody case will take your child's best wishes into record when determining custody.

-A child between the ages of 12-14 will be given the chance to declare which parent they would prefer to live with essentially.
+Children between the ages of 12-14 will be given the chance to declare which parent they would prefer to live with essentially.

 It was wonderful to be reassured, His office staff was courteous, and Mr. Curtis was knowledgeable, professional, but was very personable.Shirley H.